 Want to Practice Your Portrait Painting and Get Constructive Feedback?

 Would you like to practice your portraiture work and get personal in-depth feedback?
-Join Sophie's Online Art School and join in regular online group workshops, get access to the Members' Corner and so much more.
+Join Sophie's Online Art School and join in regular online group workshops, get access to the private community and so much more.
 Find out more about Sophie's Art School here.

 Featured image top: Sir Herbert James Gunn, R.A., PORTRAIT OF THE ARTIST'S WIFE